 - Prevents inflammation.
 Celery has been found to contain apigenin that is responsible for the prevention of inflammation in guinea pigs.

 - Lowers blood pressure.
 Blood pressure should be maintained at optimum levels for the guinea pig to lead a healthy life.
-This is what celery helps to support.

 - Water retention ability.
 Celery has excellent water retention ability that helps the guinea pig to store water that it needs for survival.

 - Helps to prevent muscle spasms.
 Guinea pigs sometimes suffer from muscle spasms that happen due to an imbalance in their body.
-That is why you need to give your celery to reduce or prevent such occurrences.
+That is why you need to give them celery to reduce or prevent such occurrences.

 - Helps in the elimination of free radicals in the body.
 The presence of numerous nutrients in celery including antioxidants helps it in the removal of free radicals that may affect its health.